-How do I know if I have reached the National Championships?
+• How do I know if I have reached the National Championships?

 You will receive a qualification notification via your Members Online account informing you that you have qualified for any Finals.
-(Team qualifications will be received via the post).
+(Team qualifications will be sent to the team manager via e-mail.)